-The meeting will take place on October 6 - 8, 2021.
-Given the improvement in the sanitary situation, it is now very likely that it will indeed take place at the Buffon Auditorium, University of Paris, located in the center of Paris, hosting around 200 participants, and providing opportunities for extensive interactions in a friendly and comfortable environment.
+The meeting will take place on October 6 - 8, 2021 at the Buffon Auditorium, University of Paris, located in the center of Paris, hosting around 200 participants, and providing opportunities for extensive interactions in a friendly and comfortable environment.
 The meeting will also be available on the web.

 Local organization committee: